ellysh/video-game-bots/InGameBots/example.md

 + 0`03850000  0`03860000  0`00010000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`04f50000  0`04fd0000  0`00080000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 ```
 You can see, that all found variables are stored into the segments of "unknown" type.
 What is the "unknown" type?
 We already know the segments of a stack and a heap type.
 WinDbg debugger can distinguish them well.
 Therefore these unknown segments are neither a stack nor a heap type.
 It is able to be a segments that are allocated by the [`VirtualAllocEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890%28v=vs.85%29.aspx) WinAPI function.
 We can clarify this question very simple by writing a sample application, that uses a `VirtualAllocEx` function.
-If you will launch this sample application with WinDbg debugger, you will see a segment of "unknown" type in the application's memory map.
+If you launch this sample application with WinDbg debugger, you see a segment of "unknown" type in the application's memory map.
 The base address of the segment will have the same value as returned one by the `VirtualAllocEx` function.

 Analyzing of the segments will not allow us to find the character's experience parameter.
 All of these segments have the same type and flags.
 Therefore we cannot distinguish the segments.